Medicaid expansion in Mississippi

 13,779 HealthCare.gov applicants in Mississippi enrolled in Medicaid or CHIP between October 2013 and April 2014.
 During the second open enrollment period (for 2015), 10,699 Mississippi residents enrolled in Medicaid or CHIP.
 All of these enrollees were already eligible for Medicaid under the existing guidelines, but had not enrolled prior to the opening of the ACA exchanges.

 Medicaid enrollment is year-round though, and people can also apply directly through the Mississippi Division of Medicaid (enrollment tends to increase during the ACA’s general open enrollment period due to outreach and education activities on the part of enrollment assisters).
-As of July 2016, total Medicaid enrollment in Mississippi was 8 percent higher than it had been prior to October 2013.
+As of July 2016, total Medicaid/CHIP enrollment in Mississippi was 8 percent higher than it had been prior to October 2013.
 Net enrollment increased by 49,990 people during that time period.
+But by the end of 2017, net enrollment in Mississippi Medicaid/CHIP was only 4 percent higher than it had been in 2013.

 Prior to 2014, more than a fifth of Mississippi’s residents (22.4 percent) were uninsured.
 According to a Gallup poll, that number had only fallen to 20.6 percent by mid-2014, but was down to 14.2 percent by mid-2015.
 However, by the end of 2015, the Gallup data indicated that Mississippi’s uninsured rate had crept up slightly, to 14.7 percent.
 US Census data puts the state at a lower overall uninsured rate in both 2013 and 2014.
-The census found that the uninsured rate in 2013 was 17.1 percent, and that it had fallen to 14.5 percent by 2014.
-But even with the lower uninsured rate in the census data, only seven states had a higher uninsured rate than Mississippi in 2014.
+The census found that the uninsured rate in 2013 was 17.1 percent, and that it had fallen to 11.8 percent by 2016.
+But even with the lower uninsured rate in the census data, only eight states had a higher uninsured rate than Mississippi in 2016.

 Missing out on billions in federal funding

-As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty.
-But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Mississippi is one of 19 states that has not yet moved forward with Medicaid expansion.
+As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty (plus a 5 percent income disregard, bringing the effective eligibility threshold to 138 percent of the poverty level).
+But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Mississippi is one of 15 states that have not yet expanded Medicaid (Nebraska will expand coverage as of October 2020).

 In states that expand Medicaid, the federal government pays the full cost of expansion through 2016.
 After that, the state gradually starts to pay a share of the expansion cost, but the federal government will always pay at least 90 percent.
 As a result, states that reject Medicaid expansion are leaving billions of dollars on the table.